jbms/sphinx-immaterial/docs/content_tabs.rst

                 To cross-reference this tab set from a different page, use :ref:`tab set description <ref_this_tab_set>`

-                Use this syntax to give a tab set a custom description.
                 Clearly this also works on the same page.

             .. md-tab-item:: Custom CSS